Markemp/Cryengine-Importer/README.md

 This tool will allow you to convert a directory of assets that have been converted with the Cryengine Converter tool into a Blender file.
 This allows for the bulk conversion of Cryengine game assets into a library that can be used separately, or with the Cryengine Prefab Importer to create scenes for your machinima.
 The importer creates custom node layout groups in the Cycles engine to allow for realistic rendering.

+** NOTE **:  This will only import a single directory of assets at a time, and is not recursive.
+You can only import directories that are under the `Object` or `Prefab` game directories, or you will get an error `RecursionError: maximum recursion depth exceeded while calling a Python object`.
+The single directory limit is to prevent having thousands of game objects opened at the same time in Blender, which as you can imagine is not good for Blender.

 Tutorial video:  pending

 ### Mech Importer